top of page

 Mohiniyattam - Kerala

-Mohiniyattam is one of the eight classical dances of India that developed and remain popular in the state of Kerala.
-It gets its name from the word Mohini - a mythical enchantress avatar of the Hindu god Vishnu, who helps the good prevail over evil by deploying her feminine powers.
+Mohiniyattam is one of the eight classical dances of India that developed and remains popular in the state of Kerala.
+It gets its name from Mohini - a mythical enchantress avatar of the Hindu god Vishnu, who helps the good prevail over evil by deploying her feminine powers.

 Sruthi Suresh '24